-I've spent a decade taking product photos and what seems like forever trying to get the right lighting at the right angle with the right setup.
-I've spent money on expensive cameras, $500 dollar light and tent kits, more money on backdrops and plenty on reflectors and grey cards and still had trouble getting the picture I needed to reflect the quality of my products.
+I've spent a decade taking product photos and, what seems like forever, trying to get the right lighting with the right angle and setup.
+I've spent money on expensive cameras, $500 dollar light and tent kits, more money on backdrops, and plenty on reflectors and grey cards yet still had trouble getting the picture I needed to reflect the quality of my products.

-A few years ago I came across product backdrops and I was just exhausted with spending more money on the "next thing" that would make my products pop so I decided to DIY a backdrop.
-I researching how to do it and started to piece together information about taking better photos with the equipment that I currently had.
-My cell phone, natural lighting and a few inexpensive props.
+A few years ago, I came across backdrops specifically for product photography, but I was just too exhausted with spending more money on the "next thing" that would make my products pop.
+So, I decided to create a DIY backdrop.
+I began researching how to do it and started to piece together information about taking better photos with the equipment that I currently had.
+Which included my cell phone, natural lighting and a few inexpensive props.
 I discovered that cellphones capture photographs with just as high of quality as some professional cameras from 5 years ago.
-My professional camera at the time was 3 or 4 years old and my camera phone was taking much better photos with the camera on my cellphone compared to my professional camera.
+My professional camera, at the time, was 3 or 4 years old and I was getting much better photos with the camera on my cellphone compared to my professional camera.

-After a little more research I was ready to put together my DIY product photography studio and start testing it.
+After a little more research, I was ready to put together my DIY photography studio for products and start testing it out.
 This is how I came across 5 Simple Steps to Better Etsy Shop Photography!

 5 Simple Steps to Better Etsy Shop Photography:

 NOTE TO SELF: Before you dive in girl boss keep in mind, don't run and try to update ALL of your shop listings at once.
 Take your best selling item and update that one first and then your lowest performing item.
 From there, make a schedule to update one listing a week.